Some of the Kars that Have Passed Through KarJenner Hands

-A Rolls-Royce for Kendall Jenner‘s 21st birthday.
-An ultra-rare Ferrari as a push present for Kylie Jenner.
+A vintage Rolls-Royce for Kylie Jenner’s 21st birthday.
 A custom Tesla for Kim Kardashian and Kanye West, just because.

 These are just three of the very impressive vehicles in the overall Kardashian Kar Kollection.
 Pretty much everyone in the krew is a high-rolling car owner.
 Take a look at some of the other kars the KarJenners have konferred upon themselves or others.